reinator/tutorial_metabarcoding/_pages/curated.md

 This material will be always here for you to come back to it and consolidate your knowlegde, and you can ALWAYS email me with questions; it will be lovely to hear from you.

+# Now,

+It's time for you and your team to gather all the results and make a final presentation.
+I have a final material for your species: it's the final curated primary assembly its haplotypes (not curated).
+So we have the curated results and a merqury and BUSCO ran for it and the final curated Hi-C heatmap.
+So I want you to gather ALL the results for your species and make a final presentation answering all the questions bellow:

+1-) What is the name of your species?
+And what else have you learned online for it (do a small search to find a picture and maybe some interesting evolutionary facts about it)?

+2-) What is the genomescope plot for the total Pacbio Hifi reads histogram?
+What is the expected genome size?
+What is the expected heterozygosity?
+What is the repeat content?

+3-) How does the reads plot length distribution looks like?
+What is the average read length that was assembled?

+4-) What are the total statistics for the Hicanu total reads output?
+How do the merqury plots look like?
+What is the qv?
+The completeness?
+How does busco looks like?

+5-) What are the statistics for the purged results for primary and haplotigs?
+How do the merqury plots look like?
+What are the qvs?
+Completeness?
+How does busco looks like for the primary assembly?

+Now, let's go to the scaffolding part.
+One note: in the official Darwin Tree of Life Pipeline, we have ran one round of Illumina polishing after purging the assembly and before running salsa on it.
+This is why maybe you are going to find a slightly different number of bases in the statistics of the assembly after purging, and just before salsa (which is file ref.fa).

+6-) What is the primary genone statistics just before salsa scaffolding?
+How does the Hi-C heat map looks like?
+7-) What is the primary genone statistics after salsa scaffolding?
+How does the Hi-C heat map looks like?
+7-) What is the primary genone statistics after manual curation?
+How does the Hi-C heat map looks like?
+Has BUSCO changed at all?

+8-) For the subset of reads you have assembled for your species.
+Which kind of reads were they?
+Have have you assembled there?
+9-) What were the mapping statiscs when you mapped the 600 reads back to the assembly?

+WELL DONE!

+You have a robust knowlegde and skill set to perform eukaryotic genome assembly using Pacbio HiFi and Hi-C. Looking at kmer profiles and Hi-C heatmaps takes practice and time.
+So, just keep doing it and you will become more confident with time.

+Gather all your results, discuss with your team and make your final presentation for our last discussion.
+Grab your beer! =)